Cartan structure equations and Levi-Civita connection in noncommutative geometry: Riemannian geometry

 We use the braided Leibniz rule of the Lie derivative on covariant and contravariant tensors (cf. \eqref{LonOm}) in the first two addends of $\kg$ in \eqref{Koszul} and, since the metric is braided symmetric, we also write the last addend of $\kg$ as $\le [ u, {}^\beta z]\oA {}^{}_\beta v \,,\g\re=\le{}^\al v\otimes_A [{}_\al u,z],\g\re=\le{}^\al v\otimes_A \LLL_{{}_\al u}z ,\g\re$, thus obtaining the following expression,

-We use this expression and the quantum Yang-Baxter equation to compute the left hand side and the right hand side of \eqref{kgder2}; they are equal since each of the first four addends in \eqref{kg2} satisfies the homogeneous version of equation \eqref{kgder2}, while the last one gives also the inhomogeneous term. \end{proof} \end{lemma}
+We use this expression to compute the left hand side and the right hand side of \eqref{kgder2}; each of the first four addends in \eqref{kg2} satisfies the homogeneous version of equation \eqref{kgder2}, for example we have